amsehili/auditok/README.rst

     # Or simply
     auditok audio.wav -e 55 -n 0.5 -m 10 -s 0.3

+    # Estimate the threshold from the file instead of fixing it
+    auditok audio.wav -e auto

     # Save detected events to individual files
     auditok audio.wav -o "event_{id}_{start:.3f}-{end:.3f}.wav"

     # Stream from microphone
     auditok

+    # Stream from microphone with a threshold calibrated on the
+    # first 3 seconds of audio
+    auditok -e auto

 Trim silence
 ~~~~~~~~~~~~